Where this becomes real

 No dataset dependency

-Systems that learn to produce speech directly remove reliance on large proprietary datasets—changing cost, compliance, and scalability dynamics.
+Systems that learn to produce speech directly explore alternatives to reliance on large proprietary datasets—changing cost, compliance, and scalability dynamics.

 Controllable speech generation